MrTango/rispy/README.md

 ## Software for other RIS-like formats

 Some RIS-like formats contain rich citation data, for example lists and nested attributes, that `rispy` does not support.
-Software specializing on these formats include:
+Software specializing in these formats includes:

 * [nbib](https://pypi.org/project/nbib/) - parses the "PubMed" or "MEDLINE" format